What Is a Webhook? A Plain-English Guide With Examples

 To illustrate how a company might use webhooks, we can share our own story.

 Unito’s workflow management platform relies quite heavily on webhooks.
 They allow us to provide deep and fast two-way integrations between the world’s most popular work tools.
-They also allow us to automate workflows across these tools, so our users can receive updates in near real-time.
+They also allow us to automate workflows across these tools, so our users can receive updates in near real time.
+Unito’s platform uses webhooks to automate data transfer between integrated tools, enhancing efficiency and productivity.
+For instance, in an integration for Google Sheets and an app like Jira, Unito can automate data synchronization between spreadsheet rows and Jira issues, as well as automatically creating new work items in one tool as you create them manually in another.

 First, we figure out the tool’s APIs to create webhooks (example: Teamwork, ClickUp), and we implement the CRUD webhook interfaces ({create, delete, update}Webhook) of our own internal API for each of them.
 Essentially, we teach our internal sync engine how a specific tool’s webhook is created.
 Some apps want us to specify which events should trigger it, some operate by folder/project, some let us do extra filtering, etc. This is where Unito shines: we piece everything together so that your workflow can run smoothly across tools.